artem328/php-ws-demo/README.md

 ```
 to see available server commands

-After you run on of the servers, open `public/index.html` in your browser
+After you run one of the servers, open `public/index.html` in your browser